bragefuglseth/fretboard/README.md

 - This project follows the [GNOME Code of Conduct](https://conduct.gnome.org).
 - Only Flatpak is officially supported.
 - If you want to contribute major changes, please discuss them beforehand to verify that they are suitable for the project.

-## Roadmap

-- [ ] Richer chord information (notes used, etc.)

-## Credits

-The original chord data is borrowed from T-vK's [Chord Collection](https://github.com/t-vK/chord-collection).
-I've modified it to fit the needs of this app better.